siewchoo/03_GettingAndCleaningData/Project/CodeBook.md

    - ./UCI HAR Dataset/train/Inertial Signals/
    - ./UCI HAR Dataset/test/Inertial Signals/

-   The angular velocity vector measured by the gyroscope for each window sample.
+   The angular velocity vector was measured by the gyroscope for each window sample.
    The units are radians/second.

   Files for angular velocity (from the gyroscope):